pkerspe/yii2-simple-cms/README.md

     }

-After installation run migration for database table creation:
+After installation run migration for database table creation (it is assumed at this point, that the yii2 db module is configured properly in your configuration).
+Currently the scripts support only mysql databases, other databases might work as well but haven't been tested yet and thus are disabled in the migration script):

 	yii migrate --migrationPath=@schallschlucker/simplecms/migrations